 Often referred to as the “internal body clock”, our sleep rhythm influences the timing of all our bodily rhythms.

-Due to modern lifestyles, concern over UV rays and long winters we don’t get the natural light that our bodies need.
+Due to modern lifestyles, concern over UV rays and long winters we often don’t get the natural light that our bodies need.
 As a result many people find it hard to sleep at the appropriate times or lack the energy they need to perform during the day.
-Using Re-Timer for 30 minutes is the 100% UV free way to receive light when it’s convenient for you.
+Using Re-Timer for 60 minutes is the 100% UV free way to receive light when it’s convenient for you.

 Why is light important to our sleep rhythm?

 When your eyes sense light, your body responds by being more awake and alert

 If you do not receive light at the right times due to the winter months or lifestyle factors, this can confuse your sleep rhythm leaving you unable to sleep when you need to or contribute to a low mood experienced in winter known as the winter blues.

 Sleeping and waking difficulties can occur when there is a discrepancy between your sleep rhythm and an individuals preferred sleep period.

 This can occur for a number of reasons, and can cause a mis-timed sleep rhythm.